signaldatascience/R-curriculum/assignments/3-advanced-topics/algorithms/basic-algorithms.md

 1. List all the integers from 2 to $N$.
 2. We begin with the first and smallest prime number $p = 2$.
-3. Remove all the multiples of $p$ ($2p, 3p, \ldots$) aside from $p$ itself from the list.
+3. Mark all the multiples $p$ ($2p, 3p, \ldots$) aside from $p$ itself in the list.
-4. Find the first number greater than $p$ in the list and set $p$ equal to that number.
+4. Find the first unmarked number greater than $p$ in the list and set $p$ equal to that number.
 Repeat step 3 or terminate if no such number exists.

 The numbers in the list constitute the primes between 2 and $N$.

 * Write a function `sieve(N)` which uses the Sieve of Erastosthenes to find and return a vector of all prime numbers from 2 to `N`.
 Check your function by evaluating `sieve(100)`, which should return 25 prime numbers from 2 to 97.

+* Go back and solve the 10th Project Euler problem with the Sieve of Erastosthenes.

 The Sieve is useful for generating primes, but not so much for *testing primality*; to know whether or not $n$ is prime, one would have to generate all the prime numbers from 1 to $n$.
 There are much faster ways to check whether or not a *specific* number is prime, such as the Miller--Rabin primality test.